ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Decentralized database
 OrbitDB is the go-to database on IPFS.
 You rip the benefits of decentralization, and of traditional databases.
 Several participants can work on the data offline, and it's synchronized when they come back online thanks to CRDT.
 THere is a Go and a Javascript flavour.
 If you are using MongoDB, you might be more confortable with AvionDB, which is the unstructured database built on top of IPFS.

+#### IPFS hosting with Textile
+Textile.io is a hosting company on IPFS developping the layers on top of IPFS.
+Among other things, they came up with "buckets", which are separated "cloud" environment.
+You can find more informations on their website: https://docs.textile.io/hub/buckets/

 #### Amazon S3 integration
 If you are using AWS S3 connection for your cloud, you can use the following storage server to replicate it to IPFS with a minimal disruption of your workflow.
 It is forked from the popular object storage server MinIO by the long standing IPFS company RTrade, and should be eventually reintegrated into MinIO natively.